manpen/tfp-pa/Readme.md

 the shifted probability distribution of earlier edges into account.
 In this mode, self-loops are possible, which can be later removed using the -s option.

-Directed PA by B Bollobas, C. Borgs, J. Chayes, O. Riordan
+"Directed scale-free graphs" by B Bollobas, C. Borgs, J. Chayes, and O. Riordan, SODA03
 ----------------------------------------------------------
 Usage: ./tfp_bbcr [options] <filename> <no-edges>